farinamhz/question-generation-persian/README.md

 # knowledge-graph-persian
-generating knowledge graphs from persian texts.
+generating question using knowledge graphs in persian language